Surgeon John Bathurst Thomson

 Surgeon John Bathurst Thomson was born in Kishengunge Bengal.
 He was the son of Lt Col John Thomson East India Company of the Parish of Orwell in the County of Kinross shire and Bathurst Burrell of Edinburgh.4 He entered the Army Medical Services aged 24 years 4 months and died of cholera in Malta in Sep 1850.

 Feb 1821 Left Calcutta for Edinburgh aged 7 years with his brother George Ferguson Thomson aged 4 yrs 11 months but without their parents.

 1 Sep 1836 Surgeon's Hall Edinburgh: Since 31 Aug 1835 he offered himself as a candidate for the Diploma of the Royal College of Surgeons of Edinburgh and after producing satisfactory evidence that he had completed a course of study prescribed by the College had been admitted to examination and found fully qualified to practice the Arts of Anatomy, Surgery and Pharmacy and received the Diploma of Licentiates of the College.1

 11 Jan 1839 Commissioned Assistant Surgeon (Hospital Staff) without purchase.

 Army Medical Department 7 Feb 1839 Director General James McGrigor to Lord FitzRoy Somerset KGB (Secretary to the C-i-C, The Duke of Wellington).2

 My Lord, I have the honour to recommend for the approval of the General Commanding-in-Chief the following appointments: In the 61st Foot, Assistant Surgeon James Smith from the 17th Foot to be surgeon vice Walter Blake deceased, and Staff Assistant Surgeon John Bathurst Thomson to be appointed surgeon in the 17th Foot vice Smith appointed to the 61st Regiment.

-15 Feb 1839 Assistant Surgeon 17th (Leicestershire) Regiment of Foot, by exchange.
+15 Feb 1839 Assistant Surgeon 17th (Leicestershire) Regiment of Foot, on the promotion of Assistant Surgeon James Smith as surgeon 61st (South Gloucestershire) Regiment of Foot.

 19 Apr 1839 Death of his father from apoplexy brought on by heat at Shikarpur Upper Scind.
 His father was in command of troops guarding the pay chest for the troops when they were marching in temperatures of 57 C.